Nellikkuth, Manjeri: Transportation

 The manjeri - melattur road connects the village to nearby areas.
 The nearest town is Manjeri.
 The areas are well connected within the villages by municipality roads.

 Civic administration

 The village is governed by Manjeri municipality.
 Nellikuth village is composed of three wards.

 Important institutions

 Education

-The village has Government Muslim Lower Primary School and Government Vocational Higher Secondary School.
-Other than these government backed schools, some private educational institutions also has been established to cater the educational needs of the village.
+The village has a Lower primary school and a senior secondary school including vocational courses.
+Other than these government-backed schools, some private educational institutions have also been established to cater to the educational needs of the village.

 Healthcare

-Government has established local public health care in village.
-There has other private clinics to serve the population.
+The government has established local public health care in the village.
+It houses an ayurvedic dispensary, along with another primary health care centre.
+There are other private clinics to serve the population.